 Step 2: Clean out your refrigerator and replace potentially toxic foods with clean, healthy options:

-Ditch the hormone-laden dairy: hormones that are used to stimulate milk production in diary cows pass into the milk, yogurt and cheese we consume.
+Ditch the hormone-laden dairy: Hormones that are used to stimulate milk production in dairy cows pass into the milk, yogurt and cheese we consume.
 These hormones mimic the effect of oestrogen in our bodies but are much more stimulating.
 They can signal our bodies to either produce more oestrogen or shut down our oestrogen production.
-Switch to organic, milk and diary products which are naturally hormone-free.
+Switch to organic, milk and dairy products which are naturally hormone-free.

 Give your fruit and veg a bath: remove water-resistant pesticide and fungicide residues by washing all fruit and vegetables just like you wash your hands – with detergent.
 A very small amount of specialised ‘veggie wash’ or good old dish detergent will remove pesticide residues.
 Alternatively, peel the skins.